BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 If you are curious to solidify your capabilities for using the shell, you can check this tutorial "Effective use of bash" by Ankur Sinha organized for the [INCF/OCNS software working group](https://ocns.github.io/SoftwareWG/2021/06/09/software-wg-tutorials-at-cns-2021-online-bash-git-and-python.html).

 You can also try out this tutorial which inspired much of the content you saw today, while exploring the shell in further detail.
-(Pipes and Filters, loops, shell scripts, finding things) [The Unix Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)
+It covers pipes and filters, loops, shell scripts, finding things) [The Unix Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)

 <iframe width="560" height="315" src="" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>